Peckham: Nearest railway stations

-Like most of south east London, Peckham has never been served by the London Underground.
-However, once the Bakerloo line extension is complete, a new tube station will be built on Asylum Road northeast of the centre of Peckham, near the A2 road and Brimmington Park.
+Like most of southeast London, Peckham has never been served by the London Underground.
+If and when the Bakerloo line extension is complete, a new tube station will be built on Asylum Road northeast of the centre of Peckham, near the A2 road and Brimmington Park.
 It will be located between another new station at Burgess Park and the existing railway station at New Cross Gate.
 Existing railway stations in the district are as follows: